What is long-term care insurance?

 Additional benefits of long-term care insurance

-An additional benefit that long-term care insurance can provide is that it is designed to help offset the cost of care when you have a chronic condition, illness, or disability such as Alzheimer’s or Parkinson’s disease.
-Many polices will reimburse you for provided care received in a variety of places such as:
+Long-term care insurance is designed to help offset the cost of care when you have a chronic condition, illness, or disability such as Alzheimer’s or Parkinson’s disease.
+Many policies will reimburse you for provided care received in a variety of places such as:

 - An assisted living facility

 How do I apply for long-term care insurance?

 Similar to other insurance policies, you will need to fill out an application with the company of your choice.
 The application will request basic contact information and policy-specific medical questions.
 Most long-term care policies have a maximum payout amount that would limit both daily as well as lifetime payouts received under the policy.
 Based on this, you will want to select a plan that best fits your needs based on the tradeoff of coverage offered and the premium charged for the policy.

 Once the application is filed and approved, you will receive your effective policy and begin paying premiums towards your coverage.

 While it is truly never “too late” to apply for long-term care insurance, as the premium starts to increase as you age.
 Additionally, the longer you wait to apply, the more likely you are to be denied.
 Of applicants aged 70+,45% of applicants have their applications denied, compared to less than 18% denied for those younger than 55.
 At a certain age, the premiums charged may begin to outweigh the benefits offered by the insurance policy.
 There is a large benefit to purchasing long-term care insurance early in life rather than later.